Born a Transformer -- Always a Transformer? On the Effect of Pretraining on Architectural Abilities: Contributions

 \section{Contributions}

+MJ contributed to Sections 4.1, 4.2, 4.3, scaling experiments, paper refinement and the Appendix.
 YV contributed to Sections 4.1, 4.2, 4.3, 4.4, and paper refining.
-MJ contributed to Sections 4.1, 4.2, 4.3, scaling experiments, paper refinement and the Appendix.
 YS contributed to Sections 4.1, 4.2, the Appendix, scaling experiments, paper drafting and refining.
 SB contributed to Section 4.4.
 VD and EP provided feedback, supervision, and refined the paper.
 MH supervised the project and contributed to Section 3, paper drafting, and refining.